duguyue100/.vim/setup_os/python.md

     pip install torch torchvision torchaudio
     ```

-After installing all the packages, please proceed to [Other Apps](./other_apps.md)
+---
-to finish the final steps of installation.
+After installing all the packages, please proceed to [Other Apps](./other_apps.md).